 Now the world's largest multichannel retailer of video games, GameStop traces its roots to Babbage's, a small software retailer that started in Dallas, Texas.
 The metamorphosis from Babbage's into GameStop began with a series of mergers.
 The first was with Software Etc., a deal in which Babbage’s Etc. LLC was formed.

 In late 2004, GameStop spun off from Barnes & Noble with its buy back of six million shares of stock from the book seller.
 GameStop then proceeded to acquire Electronics Boutique (EB Games) in 2005.
-In Jan.
-2007, GameStop purchased Rhino Video Games from Blockbuster.
-The company also executed a two for one stock split in March of 2007.
+In January 2007, GameStop purchased Rhino Video Games from Blockbuster.
+The company also executed a two-for-one stock split in March 2007.

-In Aug. of 2008, R. Richard Fontaine became GameStop Corp.
+In August 2008, R. Richard Fontaine became GameStop Corp.
 Executive Chairman, and Dan DeMatteo replaced him as CEO.
 Paul Raines joined the Company as Chief Operating Officer.
 Also in 2008, GameStop acquired Micromania, France's leading video game retailer.

-In July of 2010, GameStop acquired Kongregate, a leading free-to-play social gaming destination.
-2010 also saw the launch of GameStop® PowerUp Rewards™, a best-in-class customer loyalty program that now boasts more than 14.5 million members.
+In July 2010, GameStop acquired Kongregate, a leading free-to-play social gaming destination.
+2010 also saw the launch of GameStop® PowerUp Rewards™, a best-in-class customer loyalty program that now boasts more than 20 million members.

 In March 2011, GameStop again executed on its digital growth strategy, acquiring streaming technology company Spawn Labs and digital distribution service Impulse.